ENG517/Github-Docs-G4/content/desktop/making-changes-in-a-branch/managing-branches-in-github-desktop.md

 ## Deleting a branch

 You can't delete a branch if it's currently associated with an open pull request.

-You cannot undo deleting a branch.
+**Warning:** You cannot undo deleting a branch.

 {% mac %}